Program overview

 Graduates of the Master of Education program with a specialization in Gerontology can pursue a variety of career paths in Canada, including:

-• Gerontologist: Work with older adults to improve their quality of life through research and program development.
+- Gerontologist: Work with older adults to improve their quality of life through research, policy development, and program implementation.

-• Program Coordinator: Oversee community programs aimed at supporting the elderly and enhancing their educational opportunities.
+- Program Coordinator: Oversee community programs aimed at supporting the elderly, ensuring they meet the needs of participants.

-• Policy Analyst: Analyze and develop policies related to aging and education, advocating for the needs of older adults.
+- Policy Analyst: Analyze and develop policies related to aging and education, advocating for the needs of older adults in educational settings.

-• Researcher: Conduct studies on aging, contributing to the body of knowledge in gerontology and education.
+- Researcher: Conduct studies on aging, education, and social justice, contributing to the body of knowledge in gerontology.

-These career options reflect the diverse opportunities available to graduates, allowing them to make a significant impact in the field of education and gerontology.
+These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the field of education and the well-being of older adults.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.